Search Trajectories Networks of Multiobjective Evolutionary Algorithms

 Considering the colors used in the STN visualizations, we use yellow squares to indicate the start of trajectories and black triangles to indicate the end of trajectories.
 The red color shows the best Pareto optimal solutions, and light grey circles show shared locations visited by more than one vector of the same algorithm.
 Finally, each vector has its color: light orange for V1; green for V2; purple for V3; light pink for V4; and light blue for V5.

+In these visualizations, the size of nodes and the width of edges are proportional to how many times they were visited by the algorithms during the aggregation of runs used to extract the model.
+Moreover, these visualisations use \emph{force-directed} graph layout algorithms as implemented in \textsf{R} package igraph \cite{Csrdi2006TheIS}, that focuses on position the nodes to have few crossing of edges as possible.

 In Figure~\ref{fig:stn_UF3}, we can see the STN modeled for MOEA/D (a, on the top) and NSGA-II (b, on the bottom) on UF3.
-Before commenting on the results, we highlight that some vectors are not appearing in the images, and the reason is that they are following the same trajectory, reaching the nodes via the same paths.
-Looking at the STN for MOEA/D, we can see that all of the Pareto front (PF) optimal solutions, shown in red, in the trajectory found by V1, the light orange vector.
-The higher number of edges attributed to this component indicates that MOEA/D can reach the theoretical PF after exploring the region related to V1 in depth.
+We highlight that some vector colors do not appear in the images.
+This is becasue they are following overlapping trajectories and thus are visualized in gray.
+Looking at the STN for MOEA/D, we can see that all of the Pareto front (PF) optimal solutions, shown in red, are visited multiple times during the search process, as the are large and not at the end of the trajectories.
+This indicates that MOEA/D can find optimal solutions during the run and continue exploring the decision space.